1995parham/vim-gas/README.md

 VIM-GAS
 =========

+# Introduction

-This vim bundle adds advanced syntax highlighting for GNU as (AT&T) for *86 CPUs.
+This vim bundle adds advanced syntax highlighting for GNU as (AT&T) for x86 CPUs.

 This file defines a (almost) complete syntax for GNU as assembler.